-- establish a network of cultural organizations in the region
+- Establish a network of cultural organizations in the region

-- conduct in-depth research leading to an on-line (“Sites and Stories”) resource on the region’s African American historic sites
+- Conduct in-depth research leading to an on-line (“Sites and Stories”) resource on the region’s African American historic sites

-- produce a series of community conversations and other programs exploring local history
+- Produce a series of community conversations and other programs exploring local history

-- develop local history-oriented programs for teachers in the Danville region
+- Develop local history-oriented programs for teachers in the Danville region

-- engage younger residents in these efforts
+- Engage younger residents in these efforts